norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 		- Search and select the arn for the Code Deploy role we created (`bash-dog-code-deploy`), you may have to go get the arn from IAM and paste it in the first time.
 	- Under _Networking_ select the default VPC, and de-select all the duplicate subnets (where there are more than one for a given zone).
 Use the primary subnets if you can.
 		- Use your default security group (add this to the TODO list of things to harden later)
-	- :monocle_face: Leave _public IP_ **on.** This isn't just "expose ECS to a public IP and subnet so you can test it;" unfortunately, modern ECS Fargate cannot connect to any services (like ECR, SecretsManager etc) without either a public IP or NAT Gateway/PrivateLink setup in a private VPC.]()
+	- :monocle_face: Leave _public IP_ **on.** This isn't just "expose ECS to a public IP and subnet so you can test it;" unfortunately, modern ECS Fargate cannot connect to any services (like ECR, SecretsManager etc) [without either a public IP or NAT Gateway/PrivateLink setup in a private VPC](https://stackoverflow.com/questions/61265108/aws-ecs-fargate-resourceinitializationerror-unable-to-pull-secrets-or-registry).
+Long-term, having our ECS cluster hanging out publicly is not OK - but both solutions add complexity and cost we are not going to cover right now.
 	- Under _Load Balancer_ select `Application Load Balancer`
 		- Name the load balancer something sensible like `bash-dog`
 		- Bump up the grace period to make debugging easier